The Private Pilot Licence, or PPL, permits you to act as the pilot in command of an aircraft for private use.

-The newly-licensed Private Pilot has many options for further flying.
-Those who wish to enter a career in commercial aviation or flight instruction can begin hour building towards the Commercial Pilot’s License (CPL) here at Waterford Aero Club.
+The newly-licenced Private Pilot has many options for further flying.
+Those who wish to enter a career in commercial aviation or flight instruction can begin hour building towards the Commercial Pilot’s Licence (CPL) here at Waterford Aero Club.
 We offer fantastic hour building packages and a night rating course.
 If you want to keep flying as a hobby then there are even more options.
 You can get checked-out on more complex and powerful aircraft in order to tour the country and continent.
 A Touring Motor Glider (TMG) rating allows you to fly motor gliders and delve into the world of glider flying.
 A course in aerobatics and unusual attitudes encourages pilots to enhance their general handling skills and theoretical knowledge of flight dynamics.
 We also offer Flight Instructor and Class Rating Instructor courses to enable a licence-holder to give instructional flights.

 Do I have to renew my PPL?

 An EASA PPL is a non-expiring “lifetime” licence.
 The use of licence privileges is dependent upon the validity of the ratings included in the licence and the validity of the associated medical certificate.
 Usually, for a first-time PPL, the rating will be for a Single Engine Piston Land aircraft (SEPL).
 The SEPL rating must be renewed every 24 months and requires you to have: